colemanator/single-event-upset-detector/README.md

 # Single Event Upset Detector
 Small and very simple program to detect single events upset.
-Inspired by a video from Veritasium, specifically a quoted stat that for every 250Mb of memory one upset event should occur per month.
+Inspired by a [video] from Veritasium, specifically a quoted stat that for every 250Mb of memory one upset event should occur per month.
 So in theory if you left this program running with 250Mb of memory over an entire month statistically you should see one single event upset.
 I also took the opportunity to experiment with SIMD intrinsics and learnt a lot there.

+If running this program over a long period of time you might want to use `launchd` on OSX or `systemd` on Linux to ensure it stays running even after a reboot.

+_This program will not work if run on hardware which has error correction code memory._

 ## Requirements
 In order to build/run this program you'll need to be using the latest nightly release: